 Admit it, who has ever had kids and have puzzles with a few missing pieces.
 Or even yourself.
 Instead of tossing them, put them to use.
 Old puzzle pieces means crafts for Valentine’s Day.
+I don’t decorate a lot for Valentine’s Day, but these items are easy to make – almost free – and easy to store.
+Do you decorate for Valentine’s Day?

 Many of you may be cleaning out closets or your kids toy boxes at this time of year.
 Save the pieces and toss the boxes to save space but have all these pieces on hand for your next craft.
+Get your kids involved in cleaning up and sorting.

 With just a few of your favorite crafting supplies, paint, glitter, and glue, you can turn this trash into some Valentine’s Day Decor or gifts.